-High on many people’s bucket list is conquering the summit of Snowdon known in Welsh as Yr Wyddfa.
+High on many people’s bucket list is conquering the summit of Snowdon known locally as Yr Wyddfa (er with-va).
 You’ll reach the highest point in the British Isles outside of the Scottish Highlands and at 1,085m (3,560ft) above sea level it’s no mean feat.

 We operate our group hikes between April and October or if you want to make a private booking we’ll also offer alternate route choices.
 We’ll chat to you in advance and ensure you’ve got the right gear for an enjoyable day out.
 On the day you’ll meet your Snowdon guide at the start point who’ll lead you safely to the summit (and back again!) and supply you with entertaining facts and bad jokes along the way.

 Whether you’re doing it for charity, with a group of friends, as a family outing or just for your own pleasure MountainXperience will take the hassle out of planning your adventure and keep you safe on the day.
 You’ll only meet qualified and experienced mountain guides who are fully insured and hold up-to-date first aid certificates to ensure your safety.
 We’ve been exploring Snowdonia’s mountains for over a decade and we love nothing more than sharing them with you.

 If you’re ready to book your Snowdon ascent with MountainXperience, simply choose your preferred date from our live availability calendar and our booking partners FareHarbor will arrange everything for you.
 Or why not buy a Climb Snowdon gift voucher for a loved one?

 Still have questions?
 Scroll down for our FAQs.